zeljkofilipin/filipin.eu/_posts/2017-03-03-selenium-scratch.md

 ![Selenium Scratch](/assets/selenium-scratch.png "Selenium Scratch")

 Only the basics, but it's running.
-You can see the script at Scratch web site ([Selenium Scratch](https://scratch.mit.edu/projects/148651313/)), run it yourself and inspect the code.
+You can run the script at Scratch web site ([Selenium Scratch](https://scratch.mit.edu/projects/148651313/)) and inspect the code.
 (You will need Flash.
 Sorry about that.)
 The above script is optimized so it is easy to read, but it runs so fast that you do not see much.
-I have created another script ([Selenium Scratch Demo](https://scratch.mit.edu/projects/148654788/)) that is not so easy to read, but it runs slower, and the helpful Scratch cat is also giving you useful comments on what is happening.
+I have created another script ([Selenium Scratch Demo](https://scratch.mit.edu/projects/148654788/)) that is not so easy to read, but it runs slower, and the helpful Scratch cat is providing useful comments on what is happening.
 Here is a YouTube video, if you prefer that.

 [![Selenium Scratch Demo](http://img.youtube.com/vi/pNJSSDt5RPI/0.jpg)](http://www.youtube.com/watch?v=pNJSSDt5RPI "Selenium Scratch Demo")